HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0003-adr-client-server-vs-server-to-server.md

 - Status: draft
 - Deciders: ICF, USDS, HUD
-- Date udpdated: 2024-08-12
+- Date updated: 2024-08-12
 - Tags: api

 ## Context and Problem Statement

-For the HUD HMIS API the intitial focus is transactional data exchange between an HMIS and a third part system (i.e., seperate case managmenet software, health systems, and 211 call center) to improve frontline staffs data collection efforts and reduce the number of times a person experiencing homelessness needs to re-share their sensitive information and personal story.
+For the HUD HMIS API, the initial focus is transactional data exchange between an HMIS and a third part system (i.e., separate case management software, health systems, and 211 call center) to improve frontline staff's data collection efforts and reduce the number of times a person experiencing homelessness needs to re-share their sensitive information and personal story.

 Our process:
+- Early Iterations
-1. Client to Server
+  - Client to Server
-2. 1 to 1 mapping from the HUD CSV Specifications
+  - 1 to 1 mapping from the HUD CSV Specifications
+- Future Iterations
-3. Server to Server
+  - Server to Server
-4. Bulk data transfer
+  - Bulk data transfer
-5. FHIR and HUD Mapping/implementation
+  - FHIR and HUD Mapping/implementation

 ## Decision Drivers <!-- optional -->

-- HUD is defining the minimum requirements for the API through the intial version of the API reference.
+- HUD is defining the minimum requirements for the API through the initial version of the API reference.
 - Many HMIS vendors are in different places with API implementation.
+- Focusing on the most impactful initial step(s) to full HMIS API functionality.

 ## Considered Options

-- [option 1] Start with a Client to Server API with several milestones with the ultimate goal of being able to have HUD HMIS API be compatible with FHIR.
+- [option 1] Establish a reference for Client to Server API designed around HUD CSV specs with Server to Server functionality and FHIR integration as future goals
-- [option 2]
-- [option 3]
+- [option 2] Establish a reference for Server to Server API designed around HUD CSV specs with FHIR integration as a future goal
+- [option 3] Establish a reference for Client to Server API designed around FHIR with Server to Server functionality as a future goal
+- [option 4] Establish a reference for Server to Server API designed around FHIR

 ## Decision Outcome